 L to R: Sharmeela Sanwal, Zalma Gallardo, Surinder Sanwal

-Link to photos here.
+Link to photos of first annual event here.

 Photos courtesy of Robin D. Lopez, "Shots from Richmond."

 Our Work With the Contra Costa College Foundation